The Evolution of Fleet Tracking Systems

 ACARS and SATCOM

-Aircraft Communications Addressing and Reporting System (ACARS) and satellite communication systems transmit operational messages including position reports.
-While not primarily tracking systems, they provide additional position data and enable two-way communication.
+ACARS — Aircraft Communications Addressing and Reporting System — and satellite communication links transmit operational messages that include position reports.
+They’re not primarily tracking systems, but they provide supplementary position data and enable two-way communication between aircraft and ground.
+Think of them as the backup channel that’s always running.

 Operational Tracking Applications